I believe it is easier to whisper scary truths in the dark.

 This past year has been an exceptionally challenging year for me and I am particularly exhausted.
 I have let go of the good night routine with my kids in exchange to get one more thing done.
 I am not proud of that, but it’s real.

 On top of that, my family had an emotional week, and I know my kids were sad about school being done.
-There has been this simmering emotional tension that has has laced our time and come to head in arguments and poor choices.
+There has been this simmering emotional tension that has laced our time and come to a head in arguments and poor choices.

 Last night felt particularly heavy.
 Those moments where you “just know” the vibe in your house is off because your intuition is resonating with the current around you.

 I went upstairs and laid down with my oldest who had the worst week out of all of us.
 I asked, “How are you?”
 The answer, “I’m fine”.
 (I find there is a balance in forcing someone to talk to me, or letting them lie to me when I know it's not true.
 When do you push?
 When do you release it?)
 I tried another question and if I got denied again, I would just offer my time and silence.